1 pack Game Farm Quail Breast Fillets (2 quail breasts per person or 8 Breasts to serve 4)

 Sea salt and white pepper to taste

-To serve: Place a little aioli in the middle of a plate and 2 potato slices side by side on the plate (tip – add a little aioli between the two potato slices to secure).
+Place a little aioli in the middle of a plate and two potato slices side by side on the plate (tip add a little aioli between the two potato slices to secure).
 Top with aioli, sliced quail and rocket.
 Repeat twice, ending with potato and serve immediately.